simplertasks/aicommandscript/examples/AICS-master-template.md

 - Run Mode: Begin immediately.
 Do not explain or summarize.
 - Runtime Directive: AICS are explicit AI instructions.
 Follow them directly, not as code.
-- Comments: "!" lines are dual-purpose.
-They guide the AI and provide helpful notes to the script author.
+- Comments: Lines starting with "!" are comments, used to guide both the AI and the script author.

 // ABOUT
 A simple quiz demonstration of using AICS.